AIDman/Demo-of-Driving-Distraction-Detection/README.md

 ## Data Sender

-choose which driver(subject) to detect
+Choose which driver(subject) to detect

-choose the type of SVM (one-class SVM or two-class SVM)
+Choose the type of SVM (one-class SVM or two-class SVM)

-train & save model with the driver's EEG data (with the chosen type of SVM)
+Train & save model with the driver's EEG data (with the chosen type of SVM)

-send the driver's EEG data to Data Analyzer in real-time
+Send the driver's EEG data to Data Analyzer in real-time

 ## Data Analyzer

-receive EEG data of the driver from Data Sender
+Receive EEG data of the driver from Data Sender

-judge the driver's status using the trained model
+Judge the driver's status using the trained model

-display the driver's status and EEG data in real time
+Display the driver's status and EEG data in real time